 The condition and presentation of your property prior to being let will help to determine the rent as well as the type of tenant you are likely to attract.
-If the property is badly presented, it will be more difficult to attract a good tenant than if you make the effort to present the property well.
-However, this does not mean you should 'go to town' on the expense; there is no point investing in a fancy light fitting, for example, when a simple one will work as well.
-It won't add value to the property nor will it allow you to increase the rent; it is simply an unnecessary expense.
+If the property is badly presented, it will be more difficult to attract a good tenant than if you made the effort to present the property well.
+This does not mean you should go to town on the expense though.
+There is no point in a fancy light fitting, for example, rather than a simple one.
+It won't add value to the property nor allow you to increase the rent, but is simply an unnecessary expense.

-Your first consideration in caring for your property is that it should, above all, be clean and free from any safety hazards.
+Your first consideration in caring for your property is that it should above all be clean and free of any safety hazards.
 You do not want to cause injury to tenants.
 Make sure that gas safety certificates are obtained for the property and that there are no faulty electrics.
 Also ensure that there are no sharp edges anywhere, or loose carpets that could be tripped over.

 You might even consider asking for advice from your local Health & Safety department at the council.
 They may be round to advise you later otherwise, on the calling of an unhappy tenant!
-It is not unknown for tenants to use 'Health & Safety issues' as an excuse for not paying the rent: don't give them this excuse!
+It is not unknown for tenants to use 'health & safety issues' as an excuse for not paying the rent: don't give them this excuse!

-It is a legal requirement to equip rented properties with smoke alarms and these should be fitted as necessary and checked between tenancies.
+It is a legal requirement to supply rented properties with a smoke alarm and these should be fitted as necessary and checked between tenancies.
 You should also advise tenants to check their fire alarms every three months.

 Think of the security of the property, particularly when empty.
 Put lights on a timer device that goes on and off at different times to give the appearance of being occupied (or leave a landing or other light on).
-If necessary, close curtains in the lounge so that people cannot look into the property and see that it is empty.
+Close curtains if necessary to the lounge, so that people cannot look into the property and see that it is empty.
 Are the windows lockable?
 This can be an insurance requirement too.